ValidVibe/base-/README.md

 ## 🗂 Storage Layout
 Storage slots are explicitly documented in `StorageLayout.md`.
 Gap arrays (`uint256[50] __gap`) are used in upgradeable contracts to reserve slots for future state variables without causing storage collisions on Base.

+## 📜 ABI
+ABI files are auto-generated during compilation and stored in `/artifacts`.
+They are also exported to `/abi` for frontend integration.
+All public ABIs are published on Basescan for direct interaction.